jim-deriv/flutter-chart/doc/interactive_layer.md

 }
 ```

 The state of a drawing tool affects how it's rendered on the chart and how it responds to user interactions.
+All implementations of `DrawingV2` must manage their state and respond appropriately to state changes as part of their responsibility to handle user interaction gestures.

+### Summary

+`DrawingV2` serves as the foundation for all drawable elements in the Interactive Layer, defining four essential responsibilities: painting visual representations on the canvas, performing precise hit testing for user interactions, calculating accurate bounding areas, and handling user interaction gestures.
+The `DrawingToolState` enum works in conjunction with `DrawingV2` to define the possible states a drawing can be in (idle, selected, hovered, adding, dragging, or animating), which affects both its visual appearance and interaction behavior.
+This design creates a flexible system where drawings can adapt their appearance and behavior based on their current state while maintaining a consistent interface for the Interactive Layer to work with.

 ## InteractableDrawing